devchat-ai/devchat-website/docs/specs/chatmark.md

 # ChatMark: the DevChat Flavored Markdown

 ChatMark enhances standard markdown by introducing GUI elements within code blocks.
-Within a ChatMark block, you'll find normal text alongside specialized widgets, denoted by paragraphs starting with `>` (namely, quoted).
+A *ChatMark block* consists of normal text and *widgets*, denoted by paragraphs starting with `>` (namely, quoted).
 Between different widgets, there must be at least a blank line or a line of normal text.
-The reply to a widget is typically in the form of single values or multiple key-value pairs, all adhering to YAML syntax.
+The reply to a widget is typically in the form of a single or multiple key-value pairs, adhering to YAML syntax.

 ## Widgets